 A breach of the provisions of the Code may or may not be sanctionable.
 The decision to address a lawyer’s conduct through disciplinary action based on a breach of the Code will be made on a case-by-case basis after an assessment of all relevant information.
 The rules and commentaries are intended to encapsulate the ethical standard for the practice of law in Canada.
 A failure to meet this standard may result in a finding that the lawyer has engaged in conduct unbecoming or professional misconduct.

-The Code of Conduct was drafted as a national code for Canadian lawyers.
-It is recognized, however, that regional differences will exist in respect of certain applications of the ethical standards.
-Lawyers who practise outside their home jurisdiction should find the Code useful in identifying these differences.

 The practice of law continues to evolve.
 Advances in technology, changes in the culture of those accessing legal services and the economics associated with practising law will continue to present challenges to lawyers.
 The ethical guidance provided to lawyers by their regulators should be responsive to this evolution.
 Rules of conduct should assist, not hinder, lawyers in providing legal services to the public in a way that ensures the public interest is protected.
 This calls for a framework based on ethical principles that, at the highest level, are immutable, and a profession that dedicates itself to practise according to the standards of competence, honesty and loyalty.
 The Law Society intends and hopes that this Code will be of assistance in achieving these goals.

-1.1DEFINITIONS
+ii

+DEFINITIONS

 1.1-1 In this Code, unless the context indicates otherwise,